Fasting blinds the body in order to open the eyes of your soul.Rumi

-Fasting has been around for thousands of years and a part of many religions, so it was a hands-down fit for my criteria for the ‘Finding Clarity’ journey.
-Each strategy needed to be:
+Fasting has been around for thousands of years and legendary for a range of physical, emotional, cognitive and spiritual benefits so it was a hands-down fit for my criteria for my ‘Finding Clarity’ experiement .
+Each strategy needed to be;

 A stillness practice.